 Sleeping Problems While Using Vyvanse

-Sleep disturbances are only one side of the coin, however.
+Insomnia is a common side effect of the majority of stimulant medications, especially in the beginning of treatment.
+Vyvanse causes insomnia in approximately 27% of patients.
+Sleep disorders that are inherent to ADHD medications can be particularly disturbing when children are affected, although in many cases they resolve themselves after the initial adjustment period.
 Vyvanse makes some people tired, sleepy, or even depressed when it’s removed from the person’s system.
-It usually occurs when the dosage is reduced, when the patient stops taking lisdexamfetamine altogether, or when its action is diminished in 9 to 14 hours after the ingestion.
+It usually occurs when the dosage is reduced, when the patient stops taking Lisdexamfetamine altogether, or when its action is diminished in 9 to 14 hours after the ingestion.
 While such side effects are generally harmless, a person should discuss the problem with their doctor if the condition persists or interferes with their daily activities in a significant way.

 Stimulants make it easier to lose weight by suppressing the appetite and boosting the metabolism, as well as increasing dopamine production, which often helps find motivation to exercise.
-Once the person stops taking Vyvanse, they might start gaining weight rapidly.
+Once the person stops taking this medication, they might start gaining weight rapidly.

 The issue is sometimes so pressing that people go as far as to delay quitting Vyvanse for months and even years.
 Such behavior patterns contribute to the development of psychological addiction to Vyvanse, as well as possible eating disorders, arising from the person’s fear of gaining excessive weight.
 This addiction, especially when physical dependence is present as well, can make it virtually impossible for the person to stop using the drug on their own.
 In this case, addressing a specialized rehab center is the best course of action to find appropriate addiction treatment.